-Various Forms and Colors of Ceanothus
+Various Forms and Colors of California Lilac

 The California lilac (ceanothus) provides fragrant blooms from late spring into early summer, and it comes in several forms for inclusion in your landscape.
-The upright, evergreen bushes can grow almost 10 feet tall, but there are some that are compact and low-growing groundcovers, which rarely reach over about six inches tall.
+These upright, evergreen bushes can grow almost 10 feet tall, but there are some that are compact and low-growing groundcovers, which rarely reach over six inches tall.
 Most of the flowers are in clusters of deep blue, situated at the end of the stems.
-But some of the forms have flowers that are a lighter blue, lavender, or white.
+But some of the forms have flowers that are lighter blue, lavender, or white.

-The Ceanothus Ray Hartman
+- Ray Hartman

-This tree, which grows up to about 20 feet or more, is especially popular in San Francisco with its light to medium blue six-inch flower spikes and is one of the few native trees planted in sidewalk cuts on the street.
-The leaves of the tree are dark green and glossy, adding to the visual appeal of the tree, which can grow up to about 10-15 feet in only 18 months.
+This tree, which grows up to about 20 feet or more, is especially popular in San Francisco with its light to medium blue six-inch flower spikes, and it's one of the few native trees planted in sidewalk cuts on the street.
+The leaves of the tree are dark green and glossy, adding to the visual appeal of the tree, which can grow up to about 10–15 feet in only 18 months.

-Ceanothus delileanus Gloire de Versailles
+Gloire de Versailles

 The Ceanothus delileanus Gloire de Versailles is a deciduous shrub that only grows to about five feet tall and requires slightly more care than the Ray Hartman variety.
 It works great as a hedge and grows best in an area that has average to medium moisture that is well drained.
-The shrub is more vibrant when grown in full sun, but will tolerate some partial shade, especially in hot, summer climates, during which the plant may thrive even better.
-The Ceanothus delileanus Gloire de Versaille grows better in sandy loams or rocky soils that provide good drainage.
+The shrub is more vibrant when grown in full sun, but it will tolerate some partial shade, especially in hot, summer climates, during which the plant may thrive even better.
+The Ceanothus delileanus Gloire de Versailles grows better in sandy loams or rocky soils that provide good drainage.

 The plant can withstand drought conditions because of its thick roots that go very deep into the ground.
 Those roots, however, make an established shrub of this variety difficult to transplant, so plant it in a permanent location, preferably protected from strong winds.